How to use Pimsleur for Best Results [and what to avoid at all costs]

 1.)
 Do at least 1-2 audio lessons per day (more if you want to see faster progress and really attack the language).

 3.)
-Decide what you’re doing after Pimsleur before you finish it (so you can keep the momentum going).
+Decide what you’re doing after Pimsleur before you finish it, to keep the momentum going (see resource suggestions in previous section).